 Final thoughts

-While moderate levels of tiredness, even mild fatigue are common, changing your lifestyle to ensure that you prioritize a healthy diet, a regular sleep pattern, and alleviating stress, in all aspects of your life, can help to reduce periods of fatigue.
+Moderate levels of tiredness, and even mild fatigue, are common.
+But changing your lifestyle to prioritize a healthy diet, a regular sleep pattern, and alleviating stress in all aspects of your life can help to reduce periods of fatigue.

-If you experience prolonged fatigue, or feel constantly, overwhelmingly tired, then it is important to see your doctor, to see if your fatigue is caused by an underlying medical problem.
+If you experience prolonged fatigue or constantly feel overwhelmingly tired, it is important to see your doctor to see if your fatigue is caused by an underlying medical problem.
 Once you have your diagnosis, you can look into treatment options, whether they are holistic or medicinal.